ibm-cloud-docs/satellite/iam.md

 | Location administrator | **Administrator** platform role for the location and link resources. **Administrator** platform role to {{site.data.keyword.openshiftshort}} clusters. **Manager** service role to the {{site.data.keyword.cos_full_notm}} instance that backs up the location control plane data.|
 | DevOps operator | **Editor** platform role for the location and link resources. **Deployer** service role for the configurations. **Operator** platform role to {{site.data.keyword.openshiftshort}} clusters.|
 | Operator or site reliability engineer | **Administrator** platform role for the location and link resources. **Manager** service role for the configuration resources. **Administrator** platform role and **Manager** service role to {{site.data.keyword.openshiftshort}} clusters. |
-{: caption="Types of roles you might assign to meet different use cases." caption-side="top"}
+{: caption="Types of roles you might assign to meet different use cases." caption-side="bottom"}
 {: summary="The first column contains the use case, which is typically the role of an access group or user.
 The second column is the example role and scope of the role that you assign the user in {{site.data.keyword.cloud_notm}} IAM."}

 ## API keys in {{site.data.keyword.cloud_notm}}